User241802/DOOM_VSD_Tapeout/Day 0/day-0-task-2-tool-installation.md

 ---

-*This completes Day 0 - Task 1 of the RISC-V Chip Tapeout Program.
-Ready to proceed with actual design work and verification workflows.*
+*This completes Day 0 - Task 2 of the RISC-V Chip Tapeout Program.
+Ready to proceed with next ones.*